Tu-160 'Blackjack' for FSX/FS20041 reviews

 - amazing animated afterburner flame fx

-- automatic smoke and vapour trail fx (wingtip and flaps)
+- automatic smoke and vapor trail fx (wingtip and flaps)

 - simulated Tu-160 soundset included